Gizra/Gizra-Way-Book/how_to_submit_a_pr_-_quick_guide.md

 This mean you can close issues opened by you when they are done and deployed after validation, and other issue should be assign to the account manager.

 Account managers or Team leads are responsible to assign issues to the team members.

-## Focus and Follow Up issues

-During your work try to stay on track, for bugs if you feel a quick solution can be thrown before dipping into a proper solution, please consult with your team lead.
-Any indirect issue you find during your work should be translated to a new follow up issue, and documented in your GH issue.
-Make sure you don't have more than 2 or 3 missions in progress.
-Stay focused.

 ## Automated Tests